SamMast/Bamazon/README.md

 ![Image 2](images/Cust2.png)

 * When you find an item you would like to purchase, enter its ID number in the prompt.
--You will then be prompted on how many you'd like to buy.
+* You will then be prompted on how many you'd like to buy.

-* Once you decide, Bamazon will show you the total and send the item to you (not really) -You will then be allowed to re-enter the store and make more purchases, or leave for now.
+* Once you decide, Bamazon will show you the total and send the item to you (not really)
+* You will then be allowed to re-enter the store and make more purchases, or leave for now.
 Click enter to stay, or type "N" to leave.

 ![Image 3](images/Cust3.png)